Thursday, November 6, 2008

 Turn Your Wedding Industry Expertise into Additional Revenue

-all-time high around the world.
+Interest in the wedding industry is reaching an all-time high around the world.
 For the Certified Wedding Planner and wedding industry expert looking for ways to increase income while doing what you love, The Wedding Planning Institute is offering the right vehicle for these troubled times.
 As a veteran wedding planner or wedding vendor, you can turn your years of experience in the field into a lucrative business helping others to learn more about your specialty.

 Like many of our current instructors, also successful wedding industry professionals, you are asked frequently for advice, tips, and guidance from others getting started in your field.
 This program is your opportunity to earn money while you help others learn from your real world experiences.

-accepting proposals from industry professionals who can communicate their expertise in the form of an online course.
+WPI is currently accepting proposals from industry professionals who can communicate their expertise in the form of an online course.
 WPI will work with industry experts to develop their course utilizing the latest trends, industry best practices, and time-honored traditions to provide instruction and valuable information on to our worldwide network of students.

 The Wedding Planning Institute is partnered with over 1,800 accredited colleges and universities.
 Courses will be offered through our partner colleges as online training programs and the Industry Expert will provide training, advice, and feedback to students through our online curriculum system.